-She has toured the UK in Oklahoma!; Charlie Girl; 42nd Street; and as Miss Adelaide in the Donmar production of Guys And Dolls.
-Bonnie headlined the US cast of Fosse on its British leg of the international tour; shared much laughter with comedienne and writer, Sandi Toksvig on their hilarious show Short And Curly; and continues to present her own one woman concert in venues across the world.
+UK tours include: 42nd Street; Charlie Girl; Oklahoma!; Guys and Dolls; Fosse; Spamalot; 9 to 5, The Musical and numerous Royal Variety Performances and Royal Galas.
+She headlined the US cast of Fosse on its British leg of the international tour; danced with Wayne Sleep in Hollywood and Broadway!; ice skated with Torvill and Dean on 3 tours of Dancing On Ice, Live; shared much laughter with comedienne and writer Sandi Toksvig on their hilarious show Short and Curly; and continues to present her one woman show in venues across the world.

 In 2019, Bonnie performed her concert ‘An Evening With Bonnie Langford’ to celebrate the 120th Anniversary of Richmond Theatre.
 She also hosted ‘The Music Of The Night’ with the Royal Philharmonic Orchestra at the Royal Albert Hall.